National Pet Poison Prevention Week: Medications

 Human & Pet Medications

 Have a morning or nightly vitamin ritual?
-We do and I make sure to store all of our medicine in the same place up high.
+We do, and I make sure to store all of our medicine in the same place up high.
 Just as if you’re childproofing your home.
-We take all of our vitamins and occasional Migraine pill or ibuprofen in the bathroom with the door closed in case I drop one, I have a chance to grab it without any dog faces nearby.
+We take all of our vitamins and occasional Migraine pill or ibuprofen in the bathroom with the door closed if I drop one.
+I have a chance to grab it without any dog faces nearby.

 The first time I encountered a need to do the bedroom sweep was about 6 years ago.
-We had friends stay the weekend with us and our previous place had carpet.
-After they left, Lexi saw rooting in the carpet and helped me find the first of 3 pills that were nice and comfy, nestled in the carpet.
+We had friends stay for the weekend with us, and our previous place had carpet.
+After they left, Lexi saw rooting in the carpet and found the first of 3 pills that were nice and comfy pills nestled in the carpet.
 Thankfully I was there when I was, or we may not have been celebrating her 18th birthday last week.
 Since then, I have been on high alert to sweep the areas our guests stay in to prevent any accidental poisonings.

-It may seem like a challenge, but all it is I just developing a nice routine or habit, and it will be safer for your pets and give you peace of mind.
-It is important as pet owners for us to simply be aware that something we might consume daily could be very dangerous for our sweet pets.
-Again, I am not a veterinarian so if you have any concerns please call one as soon as you see signs of poisoning or just to get some professional information on pet medication overdosing or human medication poisoning.
+It may seem like a challenge, but all it is, I am just developing a nice routine or habit, and it will be safer for your pets and give you peace of mind.
+It is important as pet owners to simply be aware that something we might consume daily could be hazardous for our sweet pets.
+Again, I am not a veterinarian.
+If you have any concerns, please call one as soon as you see signs of poisoning or get some professional information on pet medication overdosing or human medication poisoning.